 When addressing this question, it’s important to note that the other ingredients of coffee such as sugar are absorbed into the body immediately upon drinking a cup of coffee.
 Caffeine takes some time to stay in the body.
 Coffee is at the peak 30 minutes to 1 hour after being taken into the body.
 You will become very active during this period and even for the next 5 hrs.

 Then it is metabolized by the liver immediately.
 Signs commonly seen are a jittery feeling, frequent urination, and having some spike of body energy.
 These symptoms will reduce as caffeine breaks down.
 So if one consumes 20 mg of caffeine, after 6 hours half of it will be consumed leaving the rest in the body.
-Know how much caffeine is left on the body is determined by laboratory examinations done on the patient.
+Knowing how much caffeine is left on the body is determined by laboratory examinations done on the patient.

 How much coffee is in a cup?